dmd-program/dmd-100/projects/narrative/narrative_project_social_design_option.md

-# Narrative Project: Civic Imagination
+# Hypertext Narrative Project: Civic Imagination

 ![Photo of clouds and a small airplane contrail](/assets/1500.jpg)